iamtheratio/SMWCentral-Downloader-Patcher/README.md

 ### 🗂️ Powerful History Management
 - **Complete History**: View all downloaded hacks with detailed information
+- **Real-time Filtering**: Instant search results as you type in the name filter
 - **Advanced Sorting**: Sort by any column with visual indicators
 - **Inline Editing**: Edit hack details directly in the table
 - **Bulk Operations**: Update multiple hacks at once